MaxDunkelx/Israel-cyber-academy/TEACHER_OPERATIONS_DETAILED_EXPLAINED.md

 # Teacher Operations - Detailed Explanation

-This document explains all current teacher operations in the Israel Cyber Academy platform, including how each feature works, the code structure, and the logic behind the implementation.
+This document explains all current teacher operations in the Israel Cyber Campus platform, including how each feature works, the code structure, and the logic behind the implementation.

 ---